Bernoulli actions of type III$_0$ with prescribed associated flow: Poisson flows and infinite divisibility: proof of Theorem

 \begin{definition} We call a \emph{Poisson flow} any ergodic flow $\R \actson (Z,\eta)$ that arises as the tail boundary flow of a sequence of compound Poisson distributions on $\R$.
 If these compound Poisson distributions can be chosen with support in $\R_{\geq 0}$, we call $\R \actson (Z,\eta)$ a \emph{Poisson flow of positive type}. \end{definition}

-Note that compound Poisson distributions and tail boundary flows make sense on any locally compact second countable group $G$, leading to the concept of a Poisson $G$-action.
+Note that compound Poisson distributions and tail boundary flows make sense on any locally compact second countable abelian group $G$, leading to the concept of a Poisson $G$-action, which we will use for $G = \R$ and $G = \Z$.
 In Remark \ref{rem.concluding-flows}, we discuss the relation between general Poisson flows and Poisson flows of positive type.

 The two main result of this section are the following.

 \begin{theorem} Every ergodic almost periodic flow is a Poisson flow of positive type. \end{theorem}

 \begin{theorem} The Poisson flows of positive type are precisely the flows of weights of ITPFI$_2$ factors. \end{theorem}